redstone-finance/redstone-oracles-monorepo/packages/eth-contracts/README.md

 ### RedstoneToken.sol

 A standard implementation of ERC20 token with an ability to mint more tokens by the authorized minter.
-Minter role can be passed to another address only by the existing minter.
-Total token supply is limited by the MAX_SUPPLY parameter.
+The minter role can be passed to another address only by the existing minter.
+The total token supply is limited by the MAX_SUPPLY parameter.

 This contract is not upgradable.